Skubakoob/D365-Dynamic-SQL-Server-Virtual-Entity-Provider/README.md

 You can disable the create, update and delete operations altogether here if you wish (i.e. just to be sure Sys admins don't do anything they shouldn't, though you probably want to lock down permissions for your login anyway)

-Once you have done the above, you can simply create a new entity as normal.
-So, create a new entity, check the "Virtual Entity" checkboc and choose the virtual entity datasource you set up in the previous step.
+Once you have done the above, you can create a virtual entity using the new datasource.
+Note that this process has changed slightly in recent times - when you create the entity, create it is a regular entity, not as a virtual entity, but then under "type" in the entity set it to virtual entity there (which is somewhat confusing)
+Using virtual entity will take you to the inbuilt connectors.

 You'll have to provide the external name to your SQL server table (this can have a schemaname if you need), external collection name doesn't do anything but is mandatory so just set it to the same as your external name.
 Make sure to set the external name on your primary field, and once you have saved the entity go to fields and update the primary key field with the external name of your SQL ID column.